yaseppochi/path-pep/pep-0NNN.rst

 will allow for their pre-existing type-checking code to continue to function.

+..
+COMMENT "explicitly request that" was redundant, right?

 During the discussions leading up to this PEP it was suggested that ``os.path`` not be updated using an "explicit is better than implicit" argument.
-The thinking was that since ``__fspath__()`` is polymorphic itself it may be better to have code explicitly request that working with ``os.path`` extract the path representation from path objects explicitly.
+The thinking was that since ``__fspath__()`` is polymorphic itself it may be better to have code working with ``os.path`` extract the path representation from path objects explicitly.
 There is also the consideration that adding support this deep into the low-level OS APIs will lead to code magically supporting